 When you commit to a home equity loan or line of credit, you’re using your home as collateral.
 Be sure you understand the terms of the loan or line of credit and only borrow an amount that fits comfortably within your budget.

-If you choose a fixed-rate loan, you will be on a recurring payment schedule and will know the exact amount of your monthly payments over the entire term of your loan.
-With a HELOC, you will have the flexibility to make interest-only payments during your draw period.
+If you choose a fixed-rate loan, you’ll be on a recurring payment schedule.
+So you’ll know the exact amount of your monthly payments over the entire term of your loan.
+With a HELOC, you’ll have the flexibility to make interest-only payments during your draw period.